episerver/netcore-preview/README.md

 ## Configuration

 Most of the configuration has been moved to options classes.
 The options classes can be configured through code or the appsettings.json configuration file.
 For option classes to be automatically configured from `appsettings.json`, please use the `EPiServer.ServiceLocation.OptionsAttribute`.
-There is a configsection which maps to the leaf node in the JSON.
+There is a configuration section which maps to the leaf node in the JSON.

 To utilize legacy configuration sections you can install the `EPiServer.Cms.AspNetCore.Migration` package.
 This is available to ease migration, however we encourage to update the use options or `appsettings.json` if possible.